Month 8, Week 4

 - Poking her finger through holes in toys or books (there are some fun board books for babies that encourage this).

 - Rolling a ball back and forth with you.
-(Bonus if the ball makes noise.)
+(Bonus if the ball makes noise and lights up.)

-- Learning to clap her hands -- let her practice by clapping yours, too!
+- Learning to clap her hands and wave.
+Let her practice by clapping yours, too!

 - Playing with stacking and sorting toys or other objects.

 - When to call your pediatrician.
 Most things parents worry about are perfectly normal.
 But if you’re concerned, it’s a good idea to call.

 - Discipline.
 Babies this age can do things they shouldn’t and are beginning to understand “no." But they’re too young for time outs.
 Redirect baby to something more appropriate.
 Never spank a baby.

 - Self-soothing.
 If you haven't started already, try letting your baby learn to fall asleep by herself.
 Putting her to bed drowsy but awake, rather than rocking her to sleep, helps this transition.

 Month 8, Week 4 Tips